sigcsets/sigcse_website/programs/awards/outstanding-and-distinguished-nomination.md

 * **Who can be nominated?** Anyone except a [SIGCSE Board member]({{"/about/board.html"|absolute_url}}) or a current Award Committee member can be nominated for a SIGCSE award.
 Note the immediate past SIGCSE Chair is an automatic member of the SIGCSE Board.
 Deceased persons cannot be nominated; however, an award may be presented posthumously if the recipient’s death occurs after the SIGCSE Board approves the award nomination.
 Nominees currently in the ACM sanctions database will be disqualified.

 * **Who can nominate?** A nominator must be a SIGCSE member.
 SIGCSE Board members cannot nominate or endorse any candidates.
+Self nominations are not allowed.

 * **When must a nomination be submitted?**  The deadline for nominations is September 1st.
 Please notify the SIGCSE Vice Chair of your plans to submit a nomination by August 15th if possible or as soon as you decide to nominate.
 The Vice Chair can also answer questions you have with the nomination process.